epam/edp-install/docs/operator-guide/artifacts-verification.md

 ## Verify Container Image With SLSA Attestations

-An [SLSA](https://slsa.dev/) Level 3 provenance is verified using "INSERT OUT TOOL (SEEMS TO BE COSIGN VERIFY)".
-The following (SEEMS TO BE COSIGN VERIFY) command will verify the signature of an attestation and how it was issued.
+An [SLSA](https://slsa.dev/) Level 3 provenance is verified using.
+The following command will verify the signature of an attestation and how it was issued.
 It will contain the payloadType, payload, and signature.

 Run the `cosign verify-attestation` command using the [cosign.pub](https://raw.githubusercontent.com/epam/edp-install/master/cosign.pub):